Cityopt/cityopt/trunk/misc/CITYOPT_Apros_models.md

   Any value given in the user interface overrides the value in the cityopt.properties file.

 - description_en is a human-readable model description text in English.
+For
+  example: "description_en = Model of the energy system of the Helsinki Kalasatama area, version 1.2 developed by N.N.
+The model includes..."

 - description_es is a human-readable model description text in Spanish.